MCR Executive Committee

 As Treasurer, Sahil is responsible for the sound administration of the MCR's finances.
 He is also responsible for supervising the MCR bank account and acting as a co-signatory alongside the President.
 Sahil may be contacted at

-Rapha's role as Ball Chair is to oversee the organisation of the MCR’s annual Charity Ball.
+Grace's role as Ball Chair is to oversee the organisation of the MCR’s annual Charity Ball.
 She has a number of duties including arranging meetings, booking entertainment and ensuring the smooth running of the event.
-Rapha may be contacted at
+Grace may be contacted at

 Vicky is a 2nd year PhD student studying Physics and Astronomy.
 Her role as Academic Officer is to oversee the organisation of the MCR’s annual Castle Conference.
 She has a number of duties including arranging meetings, planning, organisation, communication, and ensuring the smooth running of the event.